What is regadenoson?

 Regadenoson may also be used for purposes not listed in this medication guide.

-You should not use this medication if you have a serious heart condition such as AV block or "sick sinus syndrome" (unless you have a pacemaker).
+You should not receive regadenoson if you have a serious heart condition such as AV block or "sick sinus syndrome" (unless you have a pacemaker).

-FDA pregnancy category C. It is not known whether regadenoson will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
+It is not known whether regadenoson will harm an unborn baby.
+Tell your doctor if you are pregnant.

 How is regadenoson given?

-Regadenoson is injected into a vein through an IV.
+Regadenoson is given as an infusion into a vein.
 A healthcare provider will give you this injection.

 Your breathing, blood pressure, oxygen levels, and other vital signs will be watched closely during your stress test.